Bladder Prolapse Treatment in Jacksonville, FL

 If prior treatments remain unsuccessful, or if the patient is suffering from severe bladder prolapse, surgery may be needed to repair the tissues of the pelvic floor.
 While this particular option is associated with more risks than non-invasive alternatives, it can provide permanent relief from bladder prolapse and its many uncomfortable symptoms.

+If you are suffering from symptoms of bladder prolapse, the board-certified urologists at McIver Clinic are here to help!
+They will provide you with a comprehensive diagnosis to determine what is the best treatment option for you.
 To explore which treatment option is best for you and your case of bladder prolapse, please contact McIver Clinic today at (904) 355-6583 for an appointment.